-Bryan Texas Utilities offices will be closed Thursday, July 4 in observance of Independence Day.
-Any start/stop service requests for these days will be processed when the offices reopen on Friday, July 5.
-Please call (979) 822-3777 in the event of electrical outages.
+Bryan Texas Utilities offices will be closed Monday, Sept.
+2 in observance of Labor Day.
+Any start/stop service requests for these days will be processed when the offices reopen on Tuesday, Sept.
+3. Please call (979) 822-3777 in the event of electrical outages.
 Kiosks will be open for customers needing to pay their bill according […]

 Customers interested in participating in RENEWability should contact a BTU Customer Service Advocate at 979.821.5700.